Arrived fast looked great when I recieved them

 Soil Requirements: Plant in well-drained soil.
 Any condition is acceptable as long as the ground has time to dry between watering.

 Pruning: Deadhead faded or wilted flowers.
 If you want a shorter growth, cut the stem about 5 in.
 Down from the petals during the middle of their flowering season.

-Flower Form: This is a type of coneflower, whose 8-20 yellow to orange petals point downward and out from its high center.
-These summery flowers, with brown to black cone centers, are held up by rigid, hairy green stems.
+Flower Form: This type of coneflower, whose 8-20 yellow to orange petals point downward and out from its high center.
+With brown to black cone centers, these summery flowers are held up by rigid, hairy green stems.
 Oval green leaves with prominent veins moderately cover the height of the stem, holding a single flower head.
-The leaves vary in size, are usually slender, and also have small hairs upon them.
-Their nectar and seeds attract birds, butterflies, bees and other wildlife.
+The leaves vary in size, are usually slender, and also have tiny hairs upon them.
+Their nectar and seeds attract birds, butterflies, bees, and other wildlife.
 They often take over areas where they begin to grow and are found in colonies, mainly when grown in the wild.

 USDA Climate Zone:3-9